-They’re watching you.
-And they love what you’ve done with the place.
-Although, I would’ve gone with a more neutral tone in the living room.
-But, that’s just me.
-Do I have your attention now?
-If you have a smart meter installed on your home, your power company is is collecting a lot more data about you and your family than you think.
+If you have a smart meter installed on your home, are you sure your privacy is safe?
+Your power company may be collecting a lot more data about you and your family than you think.

 These high tech meters send information back and forth from your home to the power company thousands of times a day.
 According to Smart Grid Awareness.org “Credible government reports and security experts have explained that there are privacy concerns that the granular data collected by smart meters will reveal the activities of people inside of a home”… Furthermore, there is deep concern that inadequate cyber security measures surrounding the digital transmission of smart meter data will expose such data to misuse by authorized and unauthorized users of the data.”

 So, who cares?
 I mean, do people really want to know when I bake an apple pie?
 No, they don’t care about the apple pie.
 Although, a slice sounds pretty good right about now.
 But I digress.
 The data collected can be used in a number of ways.
 If the power company know when you’re home, they also know when you’re away.
 Hmmm.
 The Electronic Privacy Information Center created this shocking list of possible dangers of smart meter data landing in the wrong hands: “Identity theft, determine personal behavior patterns, determine specific appliance used, performing real time surveillance’s, targeted home invasions, decisions and actions based upon inaccurate data, profiling, unwanted publicity and embarrassment, tracking behaviors of renters.”